CDC 'Point in Time' position

 Automated sync

-Automated Sync is the recommended choice for initial setup and low-touch stream management.
+Automated Sync is the best choice for initial setup and low-touch stream management.

 - Enable the Enable Stream UI toggle.